Levi-Leah/COMPTIA-A-notes/modules/mobile-devices.md

 * May include GPS

+### Virtual/Augmented/Mixed Reality headsets

+**VR** - A head-mounted display that shows you immersive, 3D, and fully computer generated environment.
+The generated world may be created using real world content (e.g. images, synthetic content[^3]),but it bears no relation to the user's environment, hence virtual.

+**AR** - A head-mounted display that lets you see your real surroundings augmented by a computer (e.g. with superimposed images, sound, position data).
+An example of AR would be an app that shows you how you look like with a new pair of glasses.

+**MR** - Similar to AR but allows interaction between the actual world and the computer generated content, e.g. [Microsoft HoloLens](https://www.microsoft.com/en-us/hololens).

+* Mobile
+  - Put your smartphone inside
+  - Smartphone performs the processing
+  - Less expensive
+* Tethered
+  - Connect to PC via cable
+  - PC performs the processing
+  - More expensive
+  - Higher performance
+* Standalone
+  - Has its own processing power

 [^1]: Rapidly changing
 [^2]: Via photoplethysmogram (PPG).
 An optical method.
 Measures blood flow using reflective light signals.
 Not as accurate, but averages overtime.
+[^3]: AI generated